joachimprinzbach/BiZEPS/doc/Setup_Part2.md

 The [official Dockerfile](https://github.com/jenkinsci/docker) was modified.
 To use less disk space the Jenkins image uses JRE instead of JDK.
 Consider to install a specific JRE version instead of the default one.
-This could also improve reproducable image createion.
+This could also improve the reproducibility of the created images.
 The modified Jenkins image will also inherit directly from Debian base image instead of the intermediate images.

+The created Jenkins image size could be even smaller.
+When Docker creates the image with the Jenkins Dockerfile, some binaries are downloaded with curl.
+These resources could be pre downloaded and managed in a binary repository.
-The created image size could even smaller if the binaries would not be downloaded in the Dockerfile but pre downloaded and added to the image with the `COPY` command.
+In the Dockerfile the binaries could be added to the image with the `COPY` command.
-But this would lead into extra disk space for the pre downloaded binaries.
+This would lead into extra disk space for the pre downloaded binaries.
+Also additional effort for the binary repository management would be required.

 The creation of this Dockerfile shows the difficulty to choose between maintainability, reproducibility, speed and size.

 ### Do not Install with Package Manager
 In the first approach the Docker file used Debian:jessie as base image and added the Jenkins repository as Debian package source.
 Afterwards Jenkins was installed with `apt-get install -y jenkins`.
 This approach leads into images that cannot be reproduced at some time.
 Whenever a new version between two executions of the Dockerfile is released, the images are created with different Jenkins versions.

-In the first draft of the Dockerfile it also installed `default-jre` with `apt-get`, this should also be changed to a specific java version.
+Currently the Dockerfile also installs `default-jre` with `apt-get`, this should also be changed to a specific java version for reproducible images.

 ### Minimize Modifications in Dockerfile
 The first approach used a completely new Dockerfile and removed everything that was not required.